Frequently asked questions about

 ACA-compliant individual major medical plans are purchased on a month-to-month basis, so you can enroll in a plan even if you only need coverage for a few months before another policy takes effect.
 And depending on your household income, you may be eligible for financial assistance that can improve the affordability of both your coverage and your healthcare: Premium subsidies are available to offset some of the monthly premium costs.
 And there are also cost-sharing reductions available based on income, which make out-of-pocket costs for Silver marketplace plans lower than they would otherwise be, making healthcare less costly than it would otherwise be for people who end up needing to use their coverage.

 Depending on your income you may qualify for health insurance in New Jersey under expanded Medicaid coverage.
+And unlike private health plans, Medicaid is available year-round to people who are eligible for the coverage.

 When the Affordable Care Act was enacted in 2010, Medicaid expansion was a cornerstone of lawmakers’ efforts to expand realistic access to healthcare to as many people as possible.
-Non-elderly adults with a household income up to 138 percent of the poverty level can enroll in Medicaid in New Jersey, as long as they’ve been lawfully present in the U.S. for at least five years (those who haven’t been in the U.S. that long can instead get premium subsidies in the marketplace, even if their income would otherwise make them eligible for Medicaid).
+Non-elderly adults with a household income up to 138% of the poverty level can enroll in Medicaid in New Jersey, as long as they’ve been lawfully present in the U.S. for at least five years (those who haven’t been in the U.S. that long can instead get premium subsidies in the marketplace, even if their income would otherwise make them eligible for Medicaid).
 Children and pregnant women can qualify for Medicaid with higher incomes.

 Get more information about expanded Medicaid in New Jersey.